 He began by talking about how Apple was announcing three new products: a touch-screen music player, a mobile phone and an Internet communicator.
 Then he showed how this wasn’t three products but one.

-First, pick an audience.
 Who are you helping to make a shift in mental model?
+You’ll want to complete these steps for each audience.

-Now replace the words in the [brackets] with your terms.
+3. Replace the words in the [brackets] with your terms

-Next, you’ll find the words you’ll use to reframe that mindset.
+4. Find the words to reframe that mindset

 In the future, they could think about [domain] as [new mindset].